oracle-livelabs/apex/event-mangement/6-generate-text/6-generate-text.md

 - Create a Generate Description button within the form page.

-- Configure a RAG Source to fetch event details for AI input.
+- Configure a Tool to fetch event details for AI input.

-- Implement a Generate Text with AI dynamic action to produce event descriptions automatically.
+- Implement a Generate Text with AI trigger action to produce event descriptions automatically.

 ## Task 1: Add Generate Description Button